winitzki/scall/tutorial/programming_dhall.md

 ## Functors, contrafunctors, profunctors

-A functor (in the jargon of the functional programming community) is a type constructor `F` with an `fmap` function.
+A functor (in the jargon of the functional programming community) is a type constructor `F` with an `fmap` function having the standard type signature and obeying the functor laws.

-A simple example is a record with two values of type `A` and a value of a fixed type `Bool`.
+A simple example of a functor is a record with two values of type `A` and a value of a fixed type `Bool`.

 In Haskell, that type constructor and its `fmap` function are defined by: